 I have always been fascinated by books, first as a reader, of course, then as a collector, then as a binder and restorer, then as a bookseller, and finally, later in life, as a writer.
 I established W. S. Cotter Rare Books following a decade working as a bookbinder, book and paper restorer, and maker of prop books for the film industry.
 I grew interested in early manuscripts and printed books because these were what my first restoration clients traded in, and I have since come to love the books of the fifteenth, sixteenth, and seventeenth centuries.
 I put out the occasional catalogue, but more specifically I like to work as a scout, assisting collectors and institutional libraries fill lacunae in already comprehensive collections.
 A day does not pass when I have not learned something important and new about early books, and not an hour goes by when I am not dumbfounded by the feel of an old book in my hands.
 When I am not reading and cataloguing old books, I am writing new ones.
-I have published three novels in the last decade (a fourth due out in Spring of 2021), as well as numerous short stories and essays.
+I have published four novels since 2009 (and a fifth due out in Autumn of 2022), as well as numerous short stories and essays.
 A short piece on the development of a collection, titled The Gentleman's Library, won a Pushcart Prize in 2013.
 I am also at work on an utterly unfinishable project, a descriptive bibliogaphy of books written in prison up to 1700.

-I am a member of the Antiquarian Booksellers' Assocation of America, and the International League of Antiquarian Booksellers.
+I am a member of the Antiquarian Booksellers' Assocation of America, the International League of Antiquarian Booksellers, and the Grolier Club.

 William S. Cotter